UoM-Data-Science-Platforms/gm-sde/docs/process-for-research-data-engineers.md

 If researchers do not have clinical code sets then the assigned RDE should work with the researchers to construct them - or to reuse existing ones within this repository.

-Clinical coding within the GM IDCR is standardised to SNOMED-CT.
-If researchers have existing Read v2 or CTV3 code sets then these can be mapped to SNOMED-CT using the mappings files available from [https://isd.digital.nhs.uk/trud3](https://isd.digital.nhs.uk/trud3).

 We have developed a tool [GetSet](https://getset.ga) for creating clinical code sets.
 Where appropriate this can be used for creating code sets that do not yet exist.

+Further details on how to store code sets within this repository can be found here [SQL-generation-process.md](SQL-generation-process.md).